The second core ability of All Nations church planters (see previous blogs for previous core abilities) is militant, passionate prayer.

 Other blog posts in the Core Abilities series:

 Pam spent ten years in Central Asia as a church planter and Bible translator working among a previously unengaged people group.
 Along with others, she was able to help lead people to Jesus and train them to lead their own churches.
 The local believers have, in turn, shared Jesus with others and also raised up other leaders.
 Pam’s heart is to train and send church planters to share Jesus with other unreached people groups: those who would never have any chance in their lives to hear about Him.
 To this end, she trains and coaches disciples who make disciples based on simple Biblical and research-based best practices.
-Pam is part of the Global Working Team and is also a member of the International Leadership Team.
+Pam is part of the Global Support Team and is also a member of the International Leadership Team.